Breast MRI scan

 If you are very anxious, you may be given medicine to calm your nerves.

 The table may be hard or cold, but you can ask for a blanket or pillow.
 The machine makes loud thumping and humming noises when turned on.
 You will likely be given ear plugs to help reduce the noise.

 An intercom in the room lets you to speak to someone at any time.
-Some MRIs have televisions and special headphones to help the time pass.
+Most MRI centers have special headphones for music to help the time pass.

 There is no recovery time, unless you were given a medicine to relax.
 After an MRI scan, you can return to your normal diet, activity, and medicines unless your doctor tells you otherwise.

 MRI provides detailed pictures of the breast.
-It also provides clear pictures of parts of the breast that are hard to see clearly on an ultrasound or mammogram.
+It also provides clear pictures of parts of the breast that are hard to see or evaluate clearly on an ultrasound or mammogram.

 Breast MRI may also be performed to: